 Mentally still quite fragile, I was disappointed to realize that the very short crux section was just a fraction of the overall crux, and that we still had quite a bit of very technical terrain to get through.
 We continued to snake across the top of the ridge, occasionally dipping slightly off to one side or the other to bypass exceptionally unstable rock or impassable vertical faces.
 Near the end of the technical section we had to cross briefly on to the face of the loosest, and steepest terrain of the entire route.
 Everything was preciously balanced, and any slight pressure would result in medium to large chunks of rock cascading down thousands of feet.
 Every nerve in my body pulsed with focus and fear.
 Jared poked around trying to find a route up and through, at times backtracking and chuckling about it not being very good where he had tried.
 Eventually we did unlock the route, which required Jared belaying me again for a short section as I pulled through forty vertical feet of rocks more precarious than the final round of a game of Jenga.

-When we finally sat on the summit of Table Mountain, with ninety nine percent of the technical terrain behind us I was finally able to relax a little.
+When we finally sat on the summit of Table Mountain, with ninety-nine percent of the technical terrain behind us, I was finally able to relax a little.
 We shared some laughs as the sun touched the western horizon and after emptying our shoes and pulling out headlamps, we set off to meet the trail a at Hurricane Pass.
-A steep descent and some tricky route finding eventually led is to the well traveled trail, which greeted our weary feet as total darkness settled in.
+A steep descent and some tricky route finding eventually led us to the well-traveled trail, which greeted our weary feet as total darkness settled in.

 I have held off on sharing this experience for almost two months.
 Jared and I had discussions about how to share this route and experience with our community.
 On one hand, it is one of the most beautiful and aesthetic lines I have seen in the mountains, and on the other it is one of the most dangerous.
 This route has significant hazards including loose rock, exposure, difficult climbing moves, wildlife and it is also very remote.
 Jared and I, as well as the route creators, Kelly and Fred, have spent our lives in the mountains honing our skills and learning how to decrease the risk as mush as possible.
 We have spent considerable time learning from mentors and perfecting the craft, yet the danger is clear and present for a significant portion of this line.